 Special caution has to be observed if kids are involved.
 Little children can often be clumsy or loud and can easily scare your already frightened bull terrier.

 This can turn dangerous very quickly, and even if it doesn’t, it will add extra stress to your dog.
 All introductions should be slow and methodical and preferably dog-driven.

 Make sure you know where exactly your pup will sleep, eat and toilet.
 Take them outside and show them where they can do their potty.
 Don’t forget to praise them with words and treats.

 Take your pup for a walk, but not somewhere too busy.
-A short walk nearby your house or along a quiet path would be best.
+A short walk near your house or along a quiet path would be best.
 Your dog will probably appreciate a relaxing walk far away from any stressors, while you will get a chance to observe your dog outside and see how she or he interacts with possibly by-passers, other people or animals.

 Routine is extremely important for any dog.
-It is particularly so for bull terriers, and especially for bull terriers from rescue.
+It is particularly so for bull terriers, and especially for bull terriers from a rescue.
 A well-established routine will make your dog feel safe, secure and in control of the situation.

 Try to feed your dog, play with them and take them for walks at established periods of time, so that the dog always knows what’s coming.
 Don’t leave your dog alone in the house for too long during this adaptation period, as being alone can become another big stressor for your bull terrier.

-Adopting a bull terrier from rescue can be a stressful, albeit exciting event.
+Adopting a bull terrier from a rescue can be a stressful, albeit exciting event.
 Give yourself and your dog time to learn about each other and fully integrate into this new life.
 In a few short weeks or months, you won’t be able to imagine life without each other!